 of this family name include: Guadagno, Guadini, Guadinni, Guadagni, Guadiana, Guadiani, Guadagna, Guadagnin, Guadgnola and many more.

 Prominent among members of the family was the Guagagni family of Florence.
 The Guadagnino family of Verona was officially recognized as nobility of the city in 1409.
-Marino Guadagni was the secretary of Pope Giovanni XXII; Alessandro Guadaleta was Bishop of Nusco, appointed by Pope Pio IV; Bernardo Guadagni was Bishop...
-Another 63 words (4 lines of text) are included under the topic Early Guadagni Notables in all our PDF Extended History products and printed products wherever possible.
+Marino Guadagni was the secretary of Pope Giovanni XXII; Alessandro Guadaleta was Bishop of Nusco, appointed by Pope Pio IV; Bernardo Guadagni was Bishop of Arezzo and then Cardinal of...
+Another 57 words (4 lines of text) are included under the topic Early Guadagni Notables in all our PDF Extended History products and printed products wherever possible.